Archive for September 1940

 Sunday 1 September 1940

 Heavy damage to Fighter Command airfields following four major attacks.
 Night: Liverpool attacked again.
 Smaller raids in the Midlands and South Wales.
 Weather: Fair with cloudy patches during the morning, clearing during the afternoon.
-Main Activity: As September opened, a Fighter Command diarist noted that ‘the month of August saw the beginning of a war […]
+Enemy Action by Day The “Bad Weekend” entered its third day on 1 September.
+Following the heavy raids of 30 and […]

 Read more